clayostroff/CERA/README.md

 # Current Events Research Agent

-A multi-node agent that generates a news-like report about current events topics.
+A multi-node agent that generates an all-you-need-to-know report about current events topics.

 ## Setup